You’ll find us at:

 Please use use the postcode IP6 9NE to access this car park.

 Students can choose to bring their own vehicles on site.
 There is plenty of parking available and all car parks are free.
-Students will need to register their vehicle details at the point of enrolment and collect a parking permit from your academic team.
+Students must register their vehicle details at the point of enrolment and collect a 23/24 parking permit from their curriculum team.
 This must be displayed at all times when on site.
+(Polite notice: The College reserves the right to withdraw your right to park on campus should this become necessary.
+The College’s expectations will be explained to you so that you understand when it might be deemed necessary to remove a student’s right to park – either temporarily or permanently).

 If you are on low income you can apply for a bursary, if you are approved you might be entitled to help with a bus pass.